Research Grants & Awards

 David S. Olton Research Award

 The David S. Olton Award is given annually to support undergraduate research in the area of the biology of behavior, broadly defined.
 Undergraduate students from Johns Hopkins psychology, behavioral biology, and neuroscience are encouraged to apply.
 The award is $4,000.
-This award is designed to help students complete a project of their own that they might not otherwise be able to carry out due to financial limitations.
-Therefore, the award can potentially cover a wide range of costs including stipend support (either during the academic year or the summer) or equipment and/or supplies essential to the project.
+This award is a research award, designed specifically to help students complete a research project of their own that they might not otherwise be able to carry out due to financial limitations.
+The award can potentially cover a wide range of costs including stipend support (either during the academic year or the summer) or supplies essential to the project.
+Note the award is not intended for permanent lab equipment for PIs (see below).

 Applications should include:

-- A 1-page summary of research and course experience relevant to the project
+- A 1-page summary of your research and course experience relevant to the project

 - An unofficial transcript